-1. Discuss issue with administrator immediately concerned.

-- 2. Discuss issue with your academic advisor or Assistant Vice President for Student Services, and act upon their suggestions. - 3.
+- 1. Discuss issue with administrator immediately concerned. - 2.
+Discuss issue with your academic advisor or Assistant Vice President for Administration, and act upon their suggestions. - 3.
 Meet with administrator's supervisor and all concerned.
-Supervisor makes final decision. - 4.
-Appeal decision to the Vice President for Finance & Administration. - 5.
-Make final appeal to the Executive Vice President, who investigates and makes a final decision.
+Supervisor makes final decision.

+- 4. Make final appeal to the College officer who investigates and makes a final decision: - the Chief Financial Officer (financial cases) or - the Executive Vice President (other cases)